-- How do we tell others that we support Credentials that have a particular Schema and how do we let others know what Schema our Credentials support?
+- How do we tell others that we support Credentials with a particular Schema, and how do we let others know what Schema our Credentials support?
 With a decentralized anchor system (e.g. Sovrin ledger for Sovrin; Ethereum for uPort), discovery is non-trivial.

-- Are there registry approaches that can be applied to this new world of Digital Wallets?
+- Can registry approaches be applied to this new world of Digital Wallets?

-Related to Schema is the emerging Overlays concept – where data are transformed for various purposes:
+Related to Schema is the emerging Overlays concept – transforming data and providing additional context or functionality:

 - Entry Overlay – allowing standardizing entry of information

 - Informational & Label Overlays – allowing more human-readable viewing of attributes, including language translation

 - Subset Overlay – allowing breaking out a subset of a larger dataset

 - Sensitive Overlay – allowing specification of the sensitivity of particular elements